m-sebastiyan/chromestore.js/README.md

 ## Querying for Used and Remaining Bytes
 In order to ask for the number of used and remaining bytes in chromestore, call `#usedAndRemaining`.
-This will also tell you whether persistent storage.
+This will also tell you whether temporary storage.
 If not available, `remaining` will be 0.

 ``` javascript